orbitalflower/orbitalflower.github.io/_posts/2018-03-12-how-to-play-all-metal-gear.md

 ### Metal Gear Solid 2

+- The intro screen of each game in the _HD Collection_ has spoilers for the events of the beginning of the game.
+Don't read it!
 - From MGS2 onward, there is usually some reward for beating the game without any lethal kills.
 However, it's not necessary.
 - From MGS2 onward, bosses have two health bars: a health bar depleted by lethal